xyncsoftwware/LLM---Healthcare/README.md

 LLM--Sentiment

 # Description
-Sentiment analysis example using a text file for input.
-The program analysis the file line by line and gives the document a total sentiment score
+The program demonstrates a sentiment analysis example using a text file for input.
+The program analyzes the file line by line and gives the following output:
+    1. Sentiment score of each sentence
+    2. Sentiment classification of the document which can be either positive, neutral, or negative

 # Execute
 python LLM_Sentiment.py